iammahesh09/Angular-RxJS/README.md

     The Consumer that subscribes to the Observable keeps receiving values until the Observable is completed or the consumer unsubscribes from the observable.

     Let's start by defining an observable that provides a stream of updates

+#Using the map() Operator
+    The map() operator is similar to the Array.map() method.
+It lets you map observable responses to other values.
+For example:

+        import { Observable} from 'rxjs';
+        import { map } from 'rxjs/operators';

+        getItems(): Observable<Array<any>> {

+        return this.aService.getItems()
+            .pipe(map(response => response.data));
+        }
+        The getItems() method returns an Observable.
+We're using the map() operator to return the data property of the response object.
+The operator enables us to map the response of the Observable stream to the data value.

+        We import the pipeable operator map() from the rxjs/operators package and we use the pipe() method (which takes a variable number of pipeable operators) to wrap to wrap the operator.